 -

 Do you hold a license in nursing, social work, family science, or psychology?
 Or maybe you’re pursuing a professional degree in medicine, pharmacy, or dentistry?
-Health care professionals who can deliver sensitive, competent care to transgender and gender-diverse patients and clients are more in demand than ever.
+Healthcare professionals who can deliver sensitive, competent care to transgender and gender-diverse patients and clients are more in demand than ever.
+And the University of Minnesota is committed to providing integrated, patient-centered care across Minnesota so that every individual has access to comprehensive healthcare services.

 Why Choose Our Transgender and Gender Diverse Health Certificate?